ageofmech/Point-Cover/README.md

 # Point-Cover
-Randomized algorithm to cover points in R^2 with (heuristically) as few circles as possible.
+Algorithm to cover points in R^2 with (heuristically) as few circles as possible.